solkimicreb/book_of_algorand/README.md

 Developers can interact with the blockchain via nodes, which broadcast requests to the decentralized network.
 Running a node simple but for hobby purposes using a free third party one is sufficient.
 I recommend the [PureStake API](https://www.purestake.com/technology/algorand-api/).

-The [JavaScript algosdk](https://github.com/algorand/js-algorand-sdk) provides a light abstraction over a node's http interface to simplify the transaction creation and sending process.
+The [JavaScript algosdk](https://github.com/algorand/js-algorand-sdk) provides a light abstraction over a node's http interface and provides necessary cryptographic primitives to interact with the blockchain.
 The following code creates a connection to the Algorand node hosted by PureStake.

 ```js
 const algosdk = require("algosdk");